What growing games companies can gain from player support outsourcing

 As a result, smaller studios can miss out on the guidance that comes from an experienced partner, as well as the means to scale in the event that their next title takes off.
 This can be detrimental to the player experience, which is nothing to brush aside.
 A TELUS International survey revealed nearly half (44%) of consumers said that nothing, not even price, convenience or if it's a brand they truly like — excuses a poor customer experience.

 The challenges and consequences are daunting.
 The gauntlet awaits.
 Importantly, however, help is no longer out of reach.
 Learn why growing games companies are increasingly looking to player experience outsourcing in order to rise to the occasion.

 Navigating the labor crunch in games customer service

 Building out an in-house player support operation can be complex and expensive, especially for newer studios.
 There are countless questions and seemingly few answers.
 How many agents do you need?
 How many can you afford?
 What skills do they need to have?
 What languages do they need to speak?

 It doesn't help that there's a shortage of talent.
 Montreal, Canada for example, has been an established hub for international games companies for some time, but the entire country has recently seen a surge.
-From 2019 to 2021, active video game studios operating in Canada increased by 35%.
+According to the Entertainment Software Association of Canada, from 2019 to 2021, the number of active video game studios operating in Canada increased by 35%.
 When it comes to talent in the games industry, however, the increase in demand has not been met by an equal increase in supply.
 And according to federal government reports, that shortage is predicted to remain for the next ten years.

 That makes things particularly tricky when you need to scale quickly.
 If your latest title becomes a sensation, you're going to see a significant uptick in players and support queries.
 Without scaling your team, wait times will lengthen and frustration will rise.
 Let the problem fester and you might see loyalty and your player base dwindle.